Pope Benedict XVI: Pope emeritus: 2013–2022

 After his resignation, Benedict retained his papal name rather than reverting to his birth name.
 He continued to wear the white cassock but without the pellegrina or the fascia.
 He ceased wearing red papal shoes.
-Benedict returned his official Fisherman's Ring, which was rendered unusable by two large cuts across its face.
+Benedict returned his official Fisherman's Ring, which was then rendered unusable by two large cuts across its face.

-According to a Vatican spokesman, Benedict spent his first day as Pope emeritus with Archbishop Georg Gänswein, Prefect of the Papal Household.
+According to a Vatican spokesman, Benedict spent his first day as pope emeritus with Archbishop Georg Gänswein, Prefect of the Papal Household.
 In the monastery, the pope emeritus did not live a cloistered life, but studied and wrote.
 He joined Pope Francis several months later at the unveiling of a new statue of Saint Michael the Archangel.
 The inscription on the statue, according to Cardinal Giovanni Lajolo, has the coat of arms of the two popes to symbolize the fact that the statue was commissioned by Benedict and consecrated by Francis.

 In 2013 it was reported that Benedict had multiple health problems including high blood pressure and had fallen out of bed more than once, but the Holy See denied any specific illnesses.
 The former pope made his first public appearance after his resignation at St. Peter's Basilica on 22 February 2014 to attend the first papal consistory of his successor Francis.
 Benedict entered the basilica through a discreet entrance and was seated in a row with several other cardinals.
 He doffed his zucchetto when Francis came down the nave of St. Peter's Basilica to greet him.
 He then made an appearance at the canonization mass of Popes John XXIII and John Paul II, greeting the cardinals and Francis.